-Parallel with the pure mathematics of the junior and senior years, two lines of associated work in applied mathematics physical and astronomical-are offered, either of which may be, and one of which must be, taken by the student wishing to graduate in the studies of the mathematical group.
-One of these lines leads from the physics of the sophomore year through the mathematical theory of electricity and magnetism, heat, light, and sound; and the other through surveying and mechanics to celestial mechanics, and to general and mathematical astronomy.
-Courses 10 to 18 count as graduate work for all students except those taking their first degree in mathematics.
+Parallel to the pure mathematics two lines of associated work in applied mathematics are offered, namely: in physics and astronomy.
+Either of these may be taken by the student wishing to graduate from this group.
+The one leads through the physics of the sophomore year to the mathematical theory of electricity and magnetism, heat, light, and sound; the other through surveying to celestial mechanics, and the general and mathematical astronomy.
+In addition to these, a course in astronomy and physics is offered including the mathematics through the junior year, but leading to theoretical astronomy and advanced physics in the senior year.